Torkild Rieber: Ties to Spanish and German fascists

 Standard Oil of California had acquired the rights to the Bahrain oilfield in the Persian Gulf and was seeking a partner with market presence in the far east.
 Rieber made an agreement for joint production with the new California-Texas Oil Company, which also took over Texaco's far eastern market.
 In 1939, the jointly owned subsidiary returned a total of $12 million to its parents.

 In common with many other business leaders, Rieber admired the efficiency of the fascist movements in Europe.
 The Spanish Civil War erupted in July 1936.
 Under the January 1937 Neutrality Act, it was illegal to provide credit to either side; Rieber met General Francisco Franco in August 1936 and agreed to supply the Nationalists with oil on credit until the war ended.
 Neither was it legal for American ships to transport cargo to Spain; yet Texaco ships ostensibly bound for Antwerp, Rotterdam, or Amsterdam were given sealed orders, which diverted them to Spain.
 The oil was still priced as though Francoist Spain had transported it.
 Customs agents discovered the scheme, causing a political scandal.

-In June 1937, President Roosevelt met Rieber and threatened to embargo future shipments.
+In June 1937, President Franklin D. Roosevelt met Rieber and threatened to embargo future shipments.
 Texaco was fined $22,000.
 However, Rieber continued the shipments.
-He directed his associate at the Paris Texaco office, William M. Brewster, to relay to the Nationalists intelligence on the Spanish Loyalists, such as fuel amounts, cost, and type.
+He directed his associate at the Paris Texaco office, William M. Brewster, to relay to the Nationalists intelligence on the Spanish Republicans, such as fuel amounts, cost, and type.
 In total, Texaco delivered to the Nationalists 3.5 million tons of oil for a total of $20 million.
 For his service, Rieber was given the title of Knight of the Grand Cross of the Order of Isabella the Catholic by Franco.